 With effect from the year of assessment 2016, the basis period for employment income has been overhauled: employment income is now taxable in the year it is received.
 No longer is it related to the period for which it is receivable.
 This change is introduced to avoid re-opening prior year assessments to tax gratuities and payments made in arrears.

 Business income is taxable on accrual basis – ie taxable in the basis period it first becomes receivable, regardless of whether it is received.
-Additionally, with effect from the year of assessment 2016, any amount received in advance in respect of a business source of income is treated as income in the year the amount is received, regardless of whether the goods have been sold, services rendered or amenities enjoyed.
+Additionally, with effect from the year of assessment 2016, any amount received in advance in respect of a business source of income is treated as income in the year the amount is received, regardless of whether the services have been rendered or amenities have been enjoyed.

 The basis year – ie the calendar year – continues to be the basis period applicable to an individual in respect of all his sources of income, including business source [section 21].
 Therefore, for an individual carrying on a business, the accounts should be made up to 31 December each year.